gntlmnoffice/archlinux-guide/settings.md

 xss-lock locker &
 xset s on &
 xset s 600 &
 ```
-- Make sure to use `xset s activate` to manually trigger the locker instead of calling `locker` directly.
+- Use `xset s activate` to manually trigger the locker.
 - Call `xset s activate` once your window manager starts.
 I added the following line to my `rc.lua` for awesome:
 ```
 awful.spawn.once("xset s activate")
 ```
->Note: For some reason this doesn't work if I put it on the `.xinitrc` file and is spawning every time I reload awesome instead of once.
+>Note: For some reason this doesn't work if I put it on the `.xinitrc` file.
-- Create the file `~/bin/screensaver` to define the logic for your screensaver.
+>Note: For some reason this spaws every time I reload awesome instead of once.

+##### Custom screensaver for XSecureLock
 - Create the file `/usr/lib/xsecurelock/saver_custom` with the following content:
 ```
 #!/bin/bash
 screensaver
 ```
+- Create the file `~/bin/screensaver` to define the logic for your screensaver, you could base it off one of the files in `/usr/lib/xsecurelock/`
 - Set the environment variable `export XSECURELOCK_SAVER="saver_custom"` in `~/bin/locker`

 #### Disable action when lid closes